 Get an inside look at the real practice of law — the courtroom, the law firm, the press room and the boardroom — while exploring what working as a legal professional really means.

-This course will provide a broad introduction to the diverse legal world and its various practice areas while engaging with intellectual discourse on civil rights, free speech, and how citizens of a society engage with legal systems in place.
-Students will explore what motivates lawyers to practice law and consider firsthand whether a life in the law is a fit for them, while simultaneously engaging with the intellectual discourse on civil rights, free speech, and how citizens of a society engage with the legal systems in place.
+This course will provide a broad introduction to the diverse legal world and its various practice areas while engaging with intellectual discourse on civil rights, free speech and how citizens of a society engage with legal systems in place.
+Students will explore what motivates lawyers to practice law and consider firsthand whether a life in the law is a fit for them, while simultaneously engaging with the intellectual discourse of how citizens of a society engage with the legal systems in place.

 Cost and Session Information

 Term 3: July 5 - July 16

 Tuition is $2,850

 Admission to the program requires the successful completion of an online application and a $50 application fee.
 For additional details, visit our website or call 646-438-7269.

 *Listed program costs do not include course-specific lab and materials fees.
 Learn more on our website.